hackerschoice/gsocket/README.md

 - AES-256 with a 4096 Prime
 - TOR support (optional)

 Abandon your thinking that an IP Address is needed to communicate with somebody.
-Instead start thinking that two Users should be able to communicate with each other as long as they both User know the same shared secret.
-The Global Socket Library handles the rest: It derives a sessions keys and IDs from the shared secret and finds the other User through the Relay Network.
-Once found the Users then create a secure TLS connection (End-2-End) using OpenSSL's SRP protocol between each other.
+Instead start thinking that two Users should be able to communicate with each other as long as they know the same shared secret (password).
+The Global Socket Library handles the rest: It derives a sessions keys and IDs from the shared secret and finds the other User through a Relay Network.
+Once found the Users then create a secure TLS connection (End-2-End) using OpenSSL's SRP protocol.
 The Relay Network sees only the encrypted traffic.

 The library comes with some example tools.
 One is a re-implementation of netcat called gs-netcat which includes the well loved -e option and spwaning a true PTY/interactive command shell on a remote host.